Best daily deals

 It may be a high-frequency sound, but these drop-outs will be audible to younger ears.

-We tested a few of the major Bluetooth codecs (the technology responsible for transferring higher amounts of data between your headphones and source device, thus resulting in higher quality) and found that they don’t all live up to their claims.
-In our testing, even AAC can be a little inconsistent on Android phones—but near-perfect on iOS devices.
+We tested a few of the major Bluetooth codecs (the technology responsible for transferring higher amounts of data between your headphones and source device, thus resulting in higher quality).
+We found that they don’t all live up to their claims.
+In our testing, even AAC can be slightly inconsistent on Android phones — but near-perfect on iOS devices.
 Luckily, your old ears most likely won’t even be able to hear the frequencies that are lost during the transfer.
-So while it’s technically true that wired headphones sound better, you’ll need to be a very keen listener to pick up the differences in most cases.
+So, while it’s technically true that wired headphones sound better, you’ll need to be a very keen listener to pick up the differences in most cases.

 Why you should trust SoundGuys